Search

 That’s where SAM comes in.
 It uses these text-derived cues to create detailed segmentation masks for the identified objects.

-It leverages a Transformer-based image encoder to process and translate visual input into a series of feature embeddings.
+It uses a Transformer-based image encoder to process and translate visual input into a series of feature embeddings.
 These embeddings are processed by a series of convolutional layers.
 Combined with inputs (points, bounding boxes, or textual descriptions) from a prompt encoder, it generates the various segmentation masks.

 The model employs iterative refinement, with each layer refining the mask based on visual features and prompt information.
 It uses techniques such as Mask R-CNN to fine-tune mask details.